-Stacy Finz is an award-winning journalist.
-After more than seventeen years covering notorious serial killers, naked-tractor-driving farmers, fanatical foodies, aging rock stars and weird Western towns for the San Francisco Chronicle, she figured she finally had enough material to launch a career writing fiction.
-In 2012 she won the Daphne du Maurier Award for unpublished single-title mystery/suspense.
-She lives in Berkeley, California with her husband.
+Stacy Finz is a New York Times and USA Today bestselling author of contemporary romance.
+After more than twenty years covering notorious serial killers, naked-tractor-driving farmers, fanatical foodies, aging rock stars and weird Western towns as a newspaper reporter, she figured she finally had enough material to launch a career writing fiction.
+She lives in Northern California with her husband.

 I only like corn when it’s still on the cob.
 Won’t eat it otherwise.